-The median age of Crittenden & Mississippi Counties in Arkansas is 35.3 and 36.8 respectively.
+The median age of Crittenden & Mississippi Counties in Arkansas is 35.3 and 36.8, respectively.
 These are just slightly younger than the median age of Arkansas of 38.5.
 The median age of Lauderdale County, Tennessee is 39.1; Shelby County, Tennessee is 35.8; and Tipton County, Tennessee is 38; whereas the median age of Tennessee in its entirety is 39.2.

-Income per capita is listed in Table 3-5.
-The rate of growth for income per capita is consistent for all of the counties within the study area.
+Per capita personal income is listed in Table 3-5.
+The rate of growth for Per capita personal income is consistent for all of the counties within the study area.